 On-site study of business, government institutions, and financial markets within dominant and emergent international trade groups of nations.
-Prerequisite(s): Junior status.

 Notes: Course may be repeated for credit.

 411. Information Technology in Business Administration (3:2:1).

 The theory and application of information technology in business, including database management and web marketing and how these technologies contribute to building long-term relationships with customers.
 Prerequisite(s): CSCI 101, MKTG 380.